 Brought to you by HRNow!
 The Right Advice at the Right Time to help you make the Right Decision

-Hiring is one of the hardest things you do as a business owner, full of potential errors.
+Hiring is one of the hardest things you do as a business owner, it's time-consuming, can require specialized HR knowledge, and is full of potential missteps.
 Studies have found that between 20% and 50% of hires turn out to be mistakes — that’s a lot of time and energy spent on finding the right people for your team.

-Luckily for you, there is a simple method that the best recruiters and HR professionals use to find the best candidates, and you can start using it right away.
+Luckily for you, there is a simple method that recruiters and HR professionals use to find the best candidates, and you can start using it right away.

 You’ve probably heard questions that begin like this: